 Compelling reasons to protect these habitats have surfaced in recent years as we begin to understand more about mangroves.

-Here are seven swampy facts about mangroves that might surprise you:
+Here are seven facts about mangroves that might surprise you:

 In 2004, an earthquake in the Indian Ocean triggered a catastrophic tsunami that battered shorelines across India and Southeast Asia.
 Although there was significant loss of life, with an estimated 227,000 people killed, scientists have since concluded that the tragedy would have been much worse if mangrove forests were absent.

-The dense roots and branch networks of the mangroves behaved as a buffer and slowed down the monstrous waves, some of which reached almost 100ft high.
-In the worst-hit area, the waves left devastation half a mile inland in the province of Aceh, in Indonesia.
+The dense roots and branch networks of the mangroves acted as a buffer and slowed down the monstrous waves, some of which reached almost 100ft high.
+The damage in villages located behind mangroves was significantly reduced, and subsequent studies suggest that mangroves can reduce casualties in nearby settlements by 8%.

-In a way, mangroves are like Pandora’s box.
-By destroying them to establish shrimp farms, a practice that has expanded exponentially in the past 30 years, a high volume of gas is released.
+By destroying mangroves to establish shrimp farms, a practice that has expanded exponentially in the past 30 years, a high volume of gas is released.
 The carbon that was safely stored away is unleashed into the air.

 To help solve the problem, carbon offsetting projects are giving coastal communities an additional incentive to conserve their mangrove forests.